Ansys Charge Plus 2024 R1 What’s New

 “It allows you to select given surfaces where you want to see the certain thickness in the mesh with a very specific set of layers and it will then automatically in the solver calculate that mesh for you without having to do that manually in the user interface,” Merenda said.

-Figure 4 is an example of the adaptive mesh in an argon chamber plasma with the sheath shown in very fine detail.
+The adaptive mesh in an argon chamber plasma with the sheath shown in very fine detail, as Figure 4 illustrates.
 This example also showcases the acceleration scheme for being able to run very small radio frequency (RF) cycles and understanding how this RF electromagnetic field affects the plasma on small scales and the stability of that plasma as longer time scales reached.

 Fig. 4.
 Results from an argon chamber plasma sheath in adaptive mesh.